rustyeddy/rustyeddy.com/content/iot-project-organic-gardener/hub/_index.md

 database.
 It will be a future task to select a database or databases the program will be able to use.

-### How Does The Hub Work?
+### How Does Hub Work?

-The Hub uses the well known and supported [MQTT](https://mqtt.org) light weight messaging protocol to gather data published by a network of [Collection Stations](/iot-project-ogranic-gardener/collection-station)
+The Hub uses the well known and supported [MQTT](https://mqtt.org) light weight messaging protocol to gather data published by a network of [Collection Stations](/iot-project-ogranic-gardener/collection-station) MQTT uses the [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) Messaging Model.

-> **TODO** Write MQTT briefing

-MQTT uses the [Pub/Sub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) Messaging Model.
 Publishers send data to _Topics_ while subscribers subscribe to the topic and subsequently recieve the corresponding data.
 For example a _CS_ with the ID 10.11.11.22 will publish the current temperature in fahrenheit with this _topic_.

 ```
 ss/data/10.11.11.2/tempf
 ```

-_10.11.11.22_ is the StationID and and _tempf_ is the SensorID.
+In this _10.11.11.22_ is the StationID and and _tempf_ is the SensorID.

+> **TODO** Write MQTT briefing

 #### MQTT Wildcard Subscriptions